ner0-m/elsa/docs/guides/python_guide/filtered_backprojection.md

 ### Background

-The most common reconstruction process is the so called _filtered backprojection_ (FBP).
+The most common reconstruction method is the so called _filtered backprojection_ (FBP).
 The idea is simple, the basic reconstruction using only a backprojection is blurry, hence perform a filtering step.
 That's it, but there is on key aspect.
-Filter the projection data, i.e. the sinogram instead of the backprojection.
+Filter the projection data, i.e. the sinogram, instead of the backprojection.
 Then backproject the filtered sinogram.

 ### Implementation

-Let us implement that quickly.
-First, we need an fast Fourier transformation (FFT) implementation.
-_elsa_ has one, but it's a little more cumbersome than what is necessary here.
+Let us implement this method quickly.
+First, we need a fast Fourier transformation (FFT) implementation. _elsa_ has one, but it's a little more cumbersome than what is necessary here.
 Hence, we will use SciPy's FFT.
 Import it with:

 ```python
 from scipy.fft import fft, ifft
 ```

-Now we need to perform some padding to ensure the FFT works:
+Now we need to perform some padding to ensure the FFT works properly:

 ```python
 # Convert to numpy array